Canner/vulcan-sql/README.md

 select * from public.users where id = {{ context.params.userId }}
 ```

-You can build an API endpoint `users` with `userId` as input.
+You can build an API endpoint `/users` with `userId` as input easily, You can immediately get data through API as below.

-API users will be able to get data like

 ```js
 GET /users?userId=1